Leveraging genomic deep learning models for the prediction of non-coding variant effects: Supervised sequence-to-activity models

-\textbf{Local sequence models.} Many models use short input sequences ($<$5,000bp; Fig. \ref{fig:model_types}a) to make predictions about locally-regulated phenotypes, such as chromatin accessibility, TF binding, histone modifications, DNA methylation, transcription initiation, polyadenylation, or splicing, using either single-task or multi-task learning \cite{Alipanahi2015, Zhou2015, quang2016danq, Kelley2016, Zeng2017cpgenie, wang2018define, Leung2018, Hoffman2019deepfigv, Cheng2019, Maslova2020, minnoye2020cross, Avsec2021a, Cheng2021, Chen2022, Linder2022, PampariChrombpnet, Dudnyk2024, he2024dissection, Cochran2024}.
+\textbf{Local sequence models.} Many models use short input sequences ($<$5,000bp; Box figure a) to make predictions about local molecular phenotypes, such as chromatin accessibility, TF binding, histone modifications, DNA methylation, transcription initiation, polyadenylation, or splicing, using either single-task or multi-task learning \cite{Alipanahi2015, Zhou2015, quang2016danq, Kelley2016, Zeng2017cpgenie, wang2018define, Leung2018, Hoffman2019deepfigv, Cheng2019, Bogard2019, Arefeen2019, VainbergSlutskin2019, sample2019optimus, Maslova2020, minnoye2020cross, Avsec2021a, Cheng2021, Li2021, Karollus2021framepool, Chen2022, Linder2022, PampariChrombpnet2024, Dudnyk2024, he2024dissection, Cochran2024}.
 Early examples include DeepSEA \cite{Zhou2015} and Basset \cite{Kelley2016}, which use convolutional, pooling, and fully connected layers to predict functional activity in multiple cell types.
+Prediction tasks may be structured as binary classification (e.g. predicting the presence or absence of a called peak) or regression (predicting a continuous-valued level of activity).
+Regression models predict either binned read counts for short sequence windows or base resolution profiles (e.g. read depth at every position within the input sequence).
 Pooling layers reduce the dimension of the data representations, enabling models to efficiently handle longer input sequences but also reducing the resolution of the output predictions.
-An alternative approach, used by BPNet \cite{Avsec2021a} and others \cite{PampariChrombpnet, Linder2022, he2024dissection, Dudnyk2024, Cochran2024}, involves forgoing or minimizing pooling layers to achieve base resolution prediction.
+An alternative approach, used by BPNet \cite{Avsec2021a} and others \cite{PampariChrombpnet2024, Linder2022, he2024dissection, Dudnyk2024, Cochran2024, Jaganathan2025promoterai}, involves forgoing or minimizing pooling layers to achieve base resolution prediction.